UC Davis School of Law: Bar passage rates

 Based on a 2001-2007 6 year average, 79.4% of UC Davis Law graduates passed the California State Bar exam.
 In 2009, 89% of first-time test takers passed the California bar.

 For July 2012, 78.9% of first-time test takers passed the California bar exam.
 For July 2013, 85.0% of first-time test takers passed the California Bar Exam.

 For July 2014, 86% of first-time test takers passed the California bar exam.

 Employment

 According to King Hall's official 2019 ABA-required disclosures, 85% of the Class of 2019 obtained full-time, long-term, JD-required employment nine months after graduation.
 King Hall's Law School Transparency under-employment score is 6.5%, indicating the percentage of the Class of 2019 unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job nine months after graduation.

 Costs

-The total cost of attendance (indicating the cost of tuition, fees, and living expenses) at King Hall for the 2013–2014 academic year is $68,346 for California residents and $80,591 for non-residents.
-The Law School Transparency estimated debt-financed cost of attendance for three years is $265,806 for residents.
+The total cost of attendance (indicating the cost of tuition, fees, and living expenses) at King Hall for the 2024-2025 academic year is $83,011 for California residents and $95,256 for non-residents.